daneah/dotfiles/README.md

 ### `gitconfig`

 Configuration to provide convenience methods when using `git` on the command line.
+Supports an untracked `~/.gitconfig.local` file to avoid committing sensitive information

 ### `hushlogin`

-Tells Mac OS X not to include Last Login messages on shell startup.
+Tells macOS not to include Last Login messages on shell startup.

 ### `npmrc`